hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

     and then save the file: `ctrl+x` , `Y`, `enter`.
 You're now a pro at this in-terminal text editor stuff!

+    > *While this step isn't immediately critical, without doing it you may end up with an unresponsive BirdNET-Pi in several months when your logs overfloweth...which is what took down my parents' installation for a while, until we found and applied this fix.*

-11. Restart the logging with those new settings by running
+9. Restart the logging with those new settings by running

     ```
     sudo systemctl restart systemd-journald